In this post, I will show you 5 powerful ways to improve your child’s vocabulary to set them up for success in school and life!

 It’s a crucially important area!
 Having a strong vocabulary will help your child to learn to read more easily, as well as to engage with all areas of the curriculum (even subjects like math and science are dependent on a strong language foundation!)
 And it’s not all about academics- it will help them socially, too.

-Check out these developmental milestones for how typical vocabulary development occurs across several ages.
 You could say that there is an explosion of vocabulary in the first six years of life!

 I’ll break down what vocabulary is and what’s actually involved in learning new words.
 But more than that, I’ll show you what you can do as a parent to help your child to learn new words and key ways to improve their vocabulary with lots of strategies and ideas.
 You can alsocheck out my big book of 50 easy exercises to get your toddler talking.